sigmer/portaldocs/portal-sdk/templates/top-extensions-install-software.md

 1. Azure Portal SDK that is located at [http://aka.ms/portalfx/download](http://aka.ms/portalfx/download)

-To validate that your dev machine is ready for Azure Portal Extension development, you can create and build a blank extension, as specified in [portalfx-extensions-create-blank-procedure.md](portalfx-extensions-create-blank-procedure.md).
+To validate that your dev machine is ready for Azure Portal Extension development start with the template extension in the [Getting Started Guide](top-extensions-getting-started.md).